Electric arc furnace: History

 While EAFs were widely used in World War II for production of alloy steels, it was only later that electric steelmaking began to expand.
 The low capital cost for a mini-mill—around US$140–200 per ton of annual installed capacity, compared with US$1,000 per ton of annual installed capacity for an integrated steel mill—allowed mills to be quickly established in war-ravaged Europe, and also allowed them to successfully compete with the big United States steelmakers, such as Bethlehem Steel and U.S. Steel, for low-cost, carbon steel "long products" (structural steel, rod and bar, wire, and fasteners) in the U.S. market.

-When Nucor—now one of the largest steel producers in the US — entered the market for long steel products in 1969, they used a mini-mill with an EAF as its steelmaking furnace, soon followed by other manufacturers.
+As of January 2022, Nucor was one of the largest steel producers in the US.
+It entered the market for long steel products in 1969, using a mini-mill with an EAF as its steelmaking furnace, which was soon followed by other manufacturers.
 While Nucor expanded rapidly in the Eastern US, the companies that followed them into mini-mill operations concentrated on local markets for long products, where the EAF allowed the plants to vary production according to local demand.
 This pattern was followed globally, with EAF steel production primarily used for long products, while integrated mills, using blast furnaces and basic oxygen furnaces, cornered the markets for "flat products"—sheet steel and heavier steel plate.

 In 1987, Nucor expanded into the flat products market, still using the EAF production method.